-Loyola reconvened the CCRT in Fall 2021 with active members from Student Conduct, Student Life, Public Safety, the Counseling Center, Title IX, and the Women’s Center.
+Loyola reconvened the CCRT in Fall 2021 with active members from Student Conduct, Residence Life & Housing, Public Safety, the Counseling Center, Title IX, and the Women’s Center.
 CCRT will continue to meet regularly to enhance prevention of, education of, and response to sexual and gender-based misconduct at Loyola.

 Re-envision the Women's Center mission statement to be more inclusive and welcoming to all gender identities